BaselSZ/Performance_Comparison_of_ML_Models/README.md

-# Machine Learning Classification Project
+# Machine Learning Classification Project (ICS 485)

 > A comparative study of machine learning models for binary classification on an imbalanced dataset.